TheLayersProject/Layers/README.md

 You may also download a .zip of the project [here](https://github.com/huntermalm/Layers/archive/main.zip).

-##### Layers development requires Qt 5.13.2.
-Future Qt versions may work but have not been tested.
+##### Layers development requires Qt 6.
+Other Qt versions may work but have not been tested.

 #### Documentation